dylech30th/dylech30th/README.md

 * ⌨️ I love modern languages with exquisite design, such as `C#`, `Scala`, `Haskell`, and ML dialects like `OCaml`/`F#`.
 I'd like to cast criticisms on  languages that are too conservative to explore practical features like `Java` and languages that tend to mix too many concepts from different realms but don't have a clue about how to arrange them in a reasonable way like `C++`.
 * 🪓 I believe there are *Good Designs* and *Bad Designs*, which makes me not agree with the slogan "All languages are created equal" and "There is no good or bad between languages, only fit or not".
 * 📖 I love reading books, currently I'm reading *Topology* by Munkres, and *Algebra_Chapter 0* by Paulo Aluffi.
-* 📜 From a theoretical perspective, I love *Mathematical Logic*, more specifically, *Computability Theory*, and *Programming Language Theory*.
+* 📜 From a theoretical perspective, I love *Mathematical Logic*, more specifically, *Computability Theory*, and *Type Theory*.
 * 🔨 From a practical perspective, I love *Compiler Construction*, and *Virtual Machine*.
 * 🤓 Despite of being a starter, I'm still putting all my efforts to make myself better
 * 💖 I have found the person I want to live with